sistre/pandas-challenge/README.md

 ### Heroes of Pymoli Data Analysis
 Using the Pandas Library and the Jupyter Notebook the enclosed notebook (HeroesOfPymoli.ipynb) contains code that reads the purchase_data.csv in the Resources folder and does the following analysis based on the data contained within about the fantasy game Heroes of Pymoli:

+NOTE: A PDF output of the notebook is included to show the actual output due to the fact that github does not display them correctly.

 ### Player Count